 <script src='.../plugins/woocommerce/assets/js/frontend/cart-fragments.min.js'></script>

-You want these files to be loaded only on relevant store pages, such as product pages, checkout page, shopping cart page, etc. So, in order to achieve that and remove unnecessary JS and CSS files from non-WooCommerce pages, add the following code to your functions.php
+To ensure these files are loaded only on relevant store pages—such as product pages, checkout pages, or the cart—you can add the following code to your functions.php file:

 <?php